On a fundamental level, the firewall continues to serve as an old-fashioned "traffic cop" on enterprise networks.

 The topology of the enterprise network has changed dramatically over the past few years.
-The line between personal and professional devices continues to blur even as
+The line between personal and professional devices continues to blur even as more people become part-time teleworkers.

 The firewall's role in network security has adapted to the changes, and the technology is here to stay, according to Mike Chapple, an information security professional at the University of Notre Dame.
 In an email interview, Chapple said that firewalls continue to play a critical role in securing network perimeters, but mobile workers are forcing that role to evolve.